 For an employee to have a workers compensation claim, the employee must have suffered an injury that was brought about by work-related conditions.
 However, the employee will often show some outward signs of hurt or symptoms related to the accident, in order to show that he or she was injured on the job.

 The Louisiana Workers' Compensation Act, which defines an “accident,” states that it must be an event “producing at the time objective symptoms of an injury which is more than simply a gradual deterioration or progressive degeneration.”
 The workers compensation insurance companies often use this to cast doubt upon whether there was an injury.

 Symptoms Do Not Need to Appear Immediately

 However, despite this language, Louisiana courts have not required an immediate appearance of symptoms.

-Louisiana does however simply require that an injury which is suffered must be “more than simply a gradual deterioration or progressive degeneration.”
+Louisiana does, however, simply require that an injury that is suffered must be “more than simply a gradual deterioration or progressive degeneration.”

 So once again, it does not matter for an employee's workers compensation claim whether he or she had a pre-existing condition, so long as the accident aggravated the employee's condition.

 The Louisiana Statute on Injuries in Louisiana Workers Compensation

 The primary Louisiana statute on injuries is La.
 R.S.
 23:1021, which reads as follows:

 §1021.
 Terms defined